-transactions are aggregated over a longer time period such as a week or a month, then the model would fail to detect many abnormal transactions because the abnormality would be mostly smoothed out by the longer time interval.
+The main statistical argument for aggregation is that it can reduce the variability observed among individual transactions.
+For example, the transaction quantity can differ greatly among individual transactions, as well as the lag time between order and delivery, and delivery and payment.
+By aggregating the individual transactions, this variance can be significantly reduced, thus allowing more effective detection of material anomalies.
+The fluctuations among individual transactions can also be smoothed by aggregation, which facilitates the construction of a stable model.
+Otherwise, it would be infeasible to derive a stable model based on data sets with large variances because the model would either trigger too many alarms or lack the detection power.
+On the other hand, if individual transactions are aggregated over a longer time period such as a week or a month, then the model would fail to detect many abnormal transactions because the abnormality would be mostly smoothed out by the longer time interval.
 Thus, the inescapable tradeoff that the more aggregated the metrics are, the more stable the analytical relationships are likely to be at a price of more missed detection.
 In the mean time, any anomaly involving a metric with higher level of aggregation, requires a more extensive (and expensive) investigation of the larger subpopulation of transactions if an alarm is triggered.
-Daily and weekly aggregations used in our analysis are natural units of time that should result in a reasonable trade-off between these two forces.
-Aggregation can be performed on other dimensions besides the time interval, and the choice of the aggregation levels has obviously to be made on a case by case basis considering the inherent characteristics of the underlying transactional data.
+Daily and weekly aggregations used in this analysis are natural units of time that should result in a reasonable trade-off between these two forces.
+Aggregation can be performed on other dimensions besides the time interval, and the choice of the aggregation levels has to be made on a case by case basis considering the inherent characteristics of the underlying transactional data.

-We use intermediate aggregates of transactions, such as aggregates of transactions of different units in the enterprise, aggregates of transactions with certain groups of customers or vendors.
+This study uses intermediate aggregates of transactions, such as aggregates of transactions of different units in the enterprise, aggregates of transactions with certain groups of customers or vendors.
 This is a novelty since traditional substantive testing is done either at the most disaggregated level, or at the most aggregated level.
-Substantive tests of transactions are done at the most disaggregated level of individual transactional data, but this is done in order to verify the correctness of that individual transaction rather than to gain a perspective of the overall business process.
+Substantive tests of details of transactions are done at the most disaggregated level of individual transactional data, but this is done in order to verify the correctness of that individual transaction rather than to gain a perspective of the overall business process.
 Tests of details of account balances are obviously applied at the most aggregated level.
 All standard analytical procedures are used for analyzing the account balances or the largest classes of transactions.
 As our results show, analysis of intermediate aggregates can provide more confidence when making audit judgments about anomalies and give the auditor a means of thinking about the underlying business process as a whole.